 The setting that holds the work

 The property is around 5,000 square meters of built space, surrounded by more than 80,000 square meters of preserved jungle, so the forest wraps the whole site rather than bordering it.
-Lunita runs 100 percent on solar power and is fully off-grid, with cenote water on site.
-Ceremonies are held in the Crystal Shala, an octagonal glass space that opens to the trees.
-Guests can also visit a private cenote about ten minutes away, which is not on the property but is part of the wider experience.
-Since opening in November 2022 we have hosted more than 120 retreats, and guests have left us 4.9 stars across 143 Google reviews and 4.9 stars across 43 TripAdvisor reviews.
+Lunita runs 100 percent on solar power and is fully off-grid, with cenote-fed water on the land.
+Ceremonies are held in the Crystal Shala, an octagonal glass space that opens to the trees on every side.
+A private partner cenote about ten minutes away, not on the property, is where guests swim and sit after ceremony.
+Since opening in November 2022 we have held more than 120 retreats, and guests have left us 4.9 stars across 140+ Google reviews and 4.9 stars across 40+ TripAdvisor reviews.
+A temazcal in the Mexican and Nahuatl tradition is offered as its own ceremony, on its own terms, not a step before anything else; see our temazcal page.

 What the night is like here

 An ayahuasca night at Lunita is long, quiet, and held close, in a small circle rather than a crowd.
+It happens in the Crystal Shala, where the glass opens to the jungle on every side, so the trees and the dark and the night sounds are part of the room.
+Edgar opens with prayer and song and stays present until morning.
+What holds the work is as much the container as the ceremony itself: the preparation before, the way the night is carried, and the days that follow.
+Mornings are slow, with rest, shared meals, and time near the cenote, so what surfaced has somewhere to land.
 We keep the framing experiential and we are honest about fit in your intake.
-We make no medical claims and no promises of healing, and anything about your medications is a conversation for a professional, not for us.
-If you want the fuller picture of the medicine before you decide, start with the ayahuasca guide, then read how to prepare for your retreat.
+We make no medical claims and no promises of healing, and anything about your medications is a conversation for your own doctor, not for us.
+When you are ready, we shape a personal ayahuasca retreat with you.
+For the fuller picture of the medicine before you decide, start with the ayahuasca guide, then read how to prepare for your retreat.